mhajdu-dev/TOP-Restaurant-page/README.md

 # TOP-Restaurant-page

 Restaurant project from The Odin Project.
-The project's target are the ES6 Modules.
+The project's main objective is the usage of the ES6 Modules.